 We can see them wherever they prefer!

-This could be:
+This could be at:

-What is Dysphagia?
+What is dysphagia?

 What we do

-If the person agrees to working with the team or it is in their best interests,
+If the person agrees to working with the team or it is in their best interests:

-Who is Dysphagia for?
+Who is dysphagia support for?

 What to expect at your appointment

-What is Occupational Therapy?
+What is occupational therapy?

-Occupational Therapy helps a person live their best life at home, work and everywhere else.
+Occupational therapy helps a person live their best life at home, work and everywhere else.
 It's about being able to do the things they want and have to do.
 That could mean helping a person overcome challenges learning at school, going to work, playing sport or simply doing the dishes.
 Everything is focused on their wellbeing and their ability to participate in activities.

 What are occupations?